Simulating Polynomial-Time Nondeterministic Turing Machines via Nondeterministic Turing Machines: Introduction

 \subsection{Our Contributions}

-In this paper, we explore and settle the aforementioned open problems.
-Our first main goal in this paper is to prove the following most important theorem: \begin{theorem} There is a language $L_s$ accepted by a nondeterministic Turing machine but by no ${\rm co}\mathcal{NP}$ machines, i.e., $L_s\notin{\rm co}\mathcal{NP}$.
-Further, it can be proved that $L_s\in\mathcal{NP}$.
+In this paper, we explore and settle the aforementioned important open problems.
+Our first main goal in this paper is to prove the following central theorem: \begin{theorem} There exists a language $L_s$ accepted by a nondeterministic Turing machine but by no ${\rm co}\mathcal{NP}$ machines, i.e., $L_s\notin{\rm co}\mathcal{NP}$.
+Furthermore, it can be proved that $L_s\in\mathcal{NP}$.
 That is, \end{theorem}

 The notion of ${\rm co}\mathcal{NP}$ machines appearing in Theorem \ref{theorem1} is defined in Section \ref{sec:preliminaries}.